Spotify denies padding out playlists with 'fake artists'

 “[It’s] categorically untrue, full stop.
 We pay royalties – sound and publishing – for all tracks on Spotify, and for everything we playlist.
 We do not own rights, we’re not a label, all our music is licensed from rightsholders and we pay them – we don’t pay ourselves.
 We do not own this content – we license it and pay royalties just like we do on every other track.”

 However, even within such a strong denial, there’s room for interpretation.
-Spotify doesn’t specifically deny it is commissioning music, leading to theories it may be agreeing preferable royalty rates for those artists.
+Spotify doesn’t specifically deny it is commissioning music, leading to theories it may be agreeing preferable royalty rates for those tracks.

 The report pointed out that the track Far And Beyond by two-track wonder Charles Bolt has a whopping 19 million plays on Spotify.